mdmorris/2DAlphabet/sphinx_docs/source/index.rst

 background contribution in a control region to the contribution in the signal region.
-If the shapes of the background distributions in the control region and signal region are identical, then the transfer function is just a constant factor which just changes the normalization from one region to the other.
+If the shapes of the background distributions in the control region and signal region are identical, then the transfer function is just a constant factor which only changes the normalization from one region to the other.

 However, having a "flat" transfer function is unusual as there is typically a shape dependence along the measurement variable.
 The ABCD method measures